-The right time: When contacting reporters, take into account how frequently their publications are distributed.
-Many reporters may request an advance lead time to write about your event before their publications go to print.
+- Timeliness: When contacting reporters, take into account how frequently their publications are distributed.
+Many reporters may request an advance lead time to write about an event before their publications go to print.
 Other reporters, such as those for broadcast outlets, may only cover “breaking news” live at the event site.

-As you research and develop your media list, keep your contacts’ information organized to make the outreach process easier.
-Media lists are best created in a spreadsheet program, such as Microsoft Excel.
-Once you have identified a potential contact, include the following in your spreadsheet:
+It is helpful to keep your media contacts’ information organized and accessible.
+Media lists are best created in a spreadsheet database program.
+Once you have identified a potential contact, include the following information in your spreadsheet:

 - Contact name;